sambeigi69-cmyk/ToolOrganizer/README.md

 # ToolOrganizer
-Here’s a complete, GitHub-ready English translation of your README (keeping your structure and meaning, just making it clear and professional).

----

-# ToolOrganizer

 ToolOrganizer is an industrial “tool cabinet” kiosk application designed to run 24/7 on a dedicated PC with an always-on display (touchscreen or standard monitor).
 It allows workers to take and return specific hand tools (e.g., 16 tools) stored inside a locked cabinet.